 So you want to eat healthy after a hike, but also go somewhere cool/interesting/possibly from the future?
 Head for Destroyer.
 Located in the middle of a bunch of tech startups in Culver City, this daytime-only, order-at-the-counter spot seems like one of those places created only for Instagram, but then you try the food and realize it tastes even better than it looks.
 The raw oatmeal (with a frozen disk of crispy vanilla on top) is a must-order.

 Cafe Vida is a solid place to pick up pretty much any kind of not-terrible-for-you food after running up and down that big staircase in Culver all morning.
-The place does become a bit of a mob scene on the weekends, so try to get there as early as you can.
+The place is quite popular on the weekends, so try to get there as early as you can.
 The menu is massive, with all the requisite salads and wraps and egg white rice bowls to fulfill your post-workout metabolism fantasies.

 Tacos after a hike?
 Choose your best life.
 The last time we checked, flour tortillas unfortunately still have carbs in them, but if you’re going put some into your body, might as well make them the housemade tortillas at Loqui.
-Because whether it’s the spicy chicken or shredded pork inside, these tacos are fantastic.
+Because whether it’s spicy chicken or the truly magical mushrooms inside, these tacos are fantastic.
 If you can’t wrap your mind around eating an entire tortilla, they have a whole bowl section as well.

 Malibu Farm continues to be one of Malibu’s better lunch/dinner options, but its tiny cafe-sister at the far end of the pier is the even-more-casual version, and perfect after breaking a sweat in the canyons all day.
-The menu is simple (with everything from a fried egg sandwich to a kale caesar), but everything on it is quite good.
-Is $19 a lot for a sandwich?
-Yes.
-But remember you’re on the tip of a pier in Malibu.
+The menu is simple (with everything from a fried egg sandwich to a kale Caesar), but everything on it is quite good.
+And, as a plus, you’re on the tip of a pier in Malibu.

 Deep inside the very strange Malibu Country Mart “lifestyle mall” sits this shockingly low-key, order-at-the-counter sandwich shop.
-John’s has been making no-frills deli sandwiches at dirt cheap prices ($6 - $8) for a while now, and though it has built quite a following, you never have to wait too long to get your food.
+John’s has been making no-frills deli sandwiches with good prices ($6 - $8) for a while now, and though it has built quite a following, you never have to wait too long to get your food.
 If you’re in a race to get back to LA, John’s is definitely your eat-in-the-car move.

-Malibu has no shortage of seafood joints along PCH, but Malibu Seafood is easily the best one.
+Malibu has no shortage of seafood joints along PCH, but Malibu Seafood is one of our favorites.
 And after a long day of walking around looking for some waterfall your roommate said they heard about on the internet, you need some fresh shrimp.
 Lines can get somewhat horrendous on the weekends, but you’re still at the ocean while you wait, so things could be worse.